haihao0307/Water-Margin-Office-UI/README.md

 # Water Margin-Office-UI

-A derivative work based on [ringhyacinth/Star-Office-UI](https://github.com/ringhyacinth/Star-Office-UI).
+This project is no longer maintained.
+Please follow our new project: https://github.com/haihao0307/Brotherhood-UI A derivative work based on [ringhyacinth/Star-Office-UI](https://github.com/ringhyacinth/Star-Office-UI).

 This project remakes the original "Pixel Office Status Board" into a "Liangshan-themed Pixel Board," using more narrative-driven scenes, characters, animations, and sound effects to represent the status changes of AI/Agents.